Skip to main content

 2. Check your warranty coverage.
 Ensure that the parts being worked on are covered by the warranty and read the terms of the agreement.

 3. Request a loaner vehicle.
-If the dealership is keeping your car for warranty work, ask for a loaner or reimbursement on a rental.
+If the dealership is keeping your car for warranty work, ask for a loaner or reimbursement for a rental.

 Thankfully, most lemon lawyers work on a contingency basis, meaning they don't get paid until the case is won.
-This lawyer pay structure ensures that you don't need to pay anything upfront and your attorney will work especially hard to get results.
+This lawyer's pay structure ensures that you don't need to pay anything upfront, and your attorney will work especially hard to get results.

 Need an Expert Lemon Law Attorney?